 Student research projects

 Many of our students have the opportunity to explore a variety of real-world and theoretical applications of advanced mathematics through student research experiences.
 Students work closely with professors on a creative research endeavor, enhancing their problem solving and presentation skills throughout the process.
 Often this leads to opportunities for students to present their work at conferences and publish findings in a research journal.
 Areas of recent research interest include optimization, analytics, and graph theory.
 Furman students interested in doing research with mathematics faculty in summer 2019 should attend the research and internship information meeting at 12:30pm on November 14th, 2018.
-Applications will be due early in the spring term.
+Applications are due by 5pm, Wednesday, January 23rd, 2019.

 Examples of Student Research Projects